 Our policy on breast cancer screening

-On the balance of the evidence, we believe that, provided women are given all the available information about the potential harms and benefits of screening, the breast screening programme is a valuable tool in preventing breast cancer deaths.
+On the balance of the evidence, we believe that the breast screening programme is a valuable tool in preventing breast cancer deaths.
+However, it is vital women are given all the available information about the potential harms and benefits of screening,

 Breast screening does, however, carry a risk of overdiagnosis.
 Through screening, a woman may be diagnosed with and treated for a cancer that, although real, may have developed so slowly that it would not have caused her any harm during her lifetime.

 It is not yet possible to tell for sure which cancers will develop into harmful disease and which will not.
 As a result of the debate surrounding the relative harms and benefits of the breast cancer screening programme, Cancer Research UK and the Department of Health commissioned an independent review of the programme in 2012.